 Prosocial motivation was shown to enhance the creativity of intrinsically motivated employees, the performance of employees with high core self-evaluations, and the performance evaluations of proactive employees.
-The psychological mechanisms that enable this are importance placed on task significance, encouraging perspective-taking, and fostering social emotions of anticipated guilt and gratitude (Ciulla, 2000).
+The psychological mechanisms that enable this are the importance placed on task significance, encouraging perspective taking, and fostering social emotions of anticipated guilt and gratitude (Ciulla, 2000).

 Some argue that organizations whose products and services contribute to positive human growth are examples of what constitutes good business (Csíkszentmihályi, 2004).
-Environments with a soul are those enterprises where employees experience deep engagement and develop toward greater complexity.
+Businesses with a soul are those enterprises where employees experience deep engagement and develop greater complexity.

 A Take-Home Message

-Daniel Pink argues that when it comes to motivation, management is the problem, not the solution as it represents antiquated notions of what motivates people.
-He claims that even the most sophisticated forms of empowering employees and providing flexibly are no more than civilized forms of control.
+Daniel Pink (2011) argues that when it comes to motivation, management is the problem, not the solution, as it represents antiquated notions of what motivates people.
+He claims that even the most sophisticated forms of empowering employees and providing flexibility are no more than civilized forms of control.

-He gives an example of companies that fall under the umbrella of what is known as Results-Only Work Environments (ROWE), which allow all their employees to work whenever and wherever they want as long their work gets done.
+He gives an example of companies that fall under the umbrella of what is known as results-only work environments (ROWEs), which allow all their employees to work whenever and wherever they want as long their work gets done.

-Valuing results rather than face time can change the cultural definition of a successful worker by challenging the notion that long hours and constant availability signal commitment (Kelly et al., 2010).
+Valuing results rather than face time can change the cultural definition of a successful worker by challenging the notion that long hours and constant availability signal commitment (Kelly, Moen, & Tranby, 2011).

-Studies show that ROWE can increase employees’ control over their work schedule, improve work-life fit, positively affect employees’ sleep duration, energy levels, self-reported health, and exercise, while decreasing tobacco and alcohol use (Moen, Kelly, & Lam, 2013; Moen, Kelly, Tranby, & Huang, 2011).
+Studies show that ROWEs can increase employees’ control over their work schedule; improve work–life fit; positively affect employees’ sleep duration, energy levels, self-reported health, and exercise; and decrease tobacco and alcohol use (Moen, Kelly, & Lam, 2013; Moen, Kelly, Tranby, & Huang, 2011).

-Perhaps this type of solution sounds overly ambitious, and many a traditional working environment is not ready for such drastic changes.
+Perhaps this type of solution sounds overly ambitious, and many traditional working environments are not ready for such drastic changes.
 Nevertheless, it is hard to ignore the quickly amassing evidence that work environments that offer autonomy, opportunities for growth, and pursuit of meaning are good for our health, our souls, and our society.

 Leave us your thoughts on this topic.